-Further, as you may know, we are currently undertaking a larger effort to reevaluate the overall approach to regulation of hazardous waste recycling activities and to make changes to ensure that the regulations encourage environmentally beneficial recycling.
-We expect to publish an Advanced Notice of Proposed Rulemaking in the Federal Register soon which discusses our current thinking on this topic and solicits comment on a number of possible approaches.
-The notice explores ways to improve implementation of the hazardous waste regulations by more clearly defining sham recycling and/or by requiring persons claiming recycling exemptions to notify the implementing agency of their activities.
-I strongly encourage you to review this notice and give us your thoughts on the broad issues discussed as well as on the sham recycling issue.
-The input of state agencies implementing the RCRA program will be very important to the success of this project.
+Third, as you may know, this proposal is part of a larger effort that we are currently undertaking to reevaluate our overall approach to regulation of hazardous waste recycling activities and to make changes to ensure that the regulations encourage environmentally beneficial recycling while at the same time ensuring protection of human health and the environment.
+I understand your concern that the hazardous waste regulations may, as in the case discussed, discourage recycling activities.
+We expect to publish an Advanced Notice of Proposed Rulemaking in the Federal Register soon which discusses our current thinking on this issue and solicits comment on a number of possible approaches.
+I strongly encourage you to review this notice and give us your thoughts on the issues discussed.
+The reactions and ideas of state agencies implementing the RCRA program will be very important to the success of this project.

-Thank you for bringing these issues to my attention.
+Thank you for bringing this issue to my attention.
 Should you require any further information or have any additional questions, please call Mike Petruska, Chief of the Regulatory Development Branch, at (202) 260-8551.